How to compare errors and omissions insurance quotes

 5. Payment options

 When you’re first starting out, money can be tight, especially if clients are slow to pay their invoices.
-You may know errors and omissions insurance is the right investment for your tech business, but what are your options if you can't pay your premium in one fell swoop?

 Most insurance providers offer payment plans that spread your premium out over monthly or quarterly installments.
 Check your quote for this option if keeping more cash on hand is a priority for your business.